IsaacScript/isaacscript/docs/function-signatures-custom.md

 Fires from the MC_ENTITY_TAKE_DMG callback when a player takes fatal damage.
 Return false to prevent the fatal damage.

+Note that:
-Note that this function does properly take into account Guppy's Collar, Broken Ankh, Spirit Shackles, and Mysterious Paper.
+- This function does properly take into account Guppy's Collar, Broken Ankh, Spirit Shackles, and Mysterious Paper.
+- This function does not properly take into account the damage activating Tainted Samson's berserk state.
+(That is undetectable until the next vanilla patch.)

 When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `PlayerVariant` provided.